Haroon Sharif: Early life and education

 Sharif earned a BA in Economics and Geography from the Government College University, Lahore in 1985.
 He completed his postgraduate Curriculum in International Business in 1991 from the University of Hawaii at Manoa and MSc in Development Management from the London School of Economics and Political Science in 2000.

-Professional career
+Career

 On behalf of the Government of Pakistan, Sharif signed the Memorandum of Understanding with China for Industrial Cooperation under the China-Pakistan Economic Corridor.
 He remained the lead person for Pakistan for the establishment and regulation of Special Economic Zones (SEZs).

 Sharif was a member of Economic Coordination Committee of the Cabinet which is the highest forum for economic policy decisions in Pakistan.
 He was instrumental in developing strategic economic partnerships with Malaysia, Saudi Arabia and Qatar.

-Board and professional memberships

 Sharif served on the Executive Committee of the World Bank's Consultative Group to Assist the Poor (CGAP) from 2009-2012.
 He was part of the team that authored CGAP's report Financial Access to the World's Poor.

-Sharif is also a distinguished fellow of the National Defence University, Pakistan.
+Sharif is also a fellow of the National Defence University, Pakistan.